modxcms/fred/docs/develop/cmp/rte_configs.md

 ## Default Configs

-If you create a config with a same name as your RTE, for example `TinyMCE`, this config will be used as a default one (instead of the one TinyMCE is shipped with).
+If you create a config with a same name as your RTE, for example `TinyMCE`, this config will be used as a default one, overriding its defaults.
+To learn more about creating RTE configurations, and to see sample configurations for the TinyMCE for Fred Extra, see the [RTE examples](/develop/rte_configs/index.md) documentation.

 ### Overriding Default Configs

-Each option set can specify which RTE to use for the entire Element.
-In addition, a [data-fred-rte-config](/elements/attributes/#data-fred-rte-config) attribute on an HTML element with a `content-editable="true"` attribue set will override both the Default and Option set specified settings.
+Fred option sets can specify the RTE configuration to use for each Element.
+In addition, a [data-fred-rte-config](/elements/attributes/#data-fred-rte-config) attribute on an HTML Element with a `data-fred-name` attribue (as long as contenteditable is not set to false) will override both the Default and option set specific settings.